andrinruegg/m431_ap_23a_/Documentary/IPERKA/Plan.md

 **How I followed the plan:**

 At the begining, following the plan was pretty easy for me, as there were easy task at the begining and I had much time left.
 But then I got slower and slower and I lost my motivation.
 I later then realized that I forgot to follow my plan fully.
+Also I let some steps out, if they took me to long, werent very important or I just wasnt able to do them.

+____